Information for Students

 How to Apply

 HLI Interns must be nominated by a faculty member or other member of the campus community and, upon nomination, are invited to apply.
 Interested students are encouraged to speak with a faculty advisor, administrator, or staff to find out more about this opportunity.
-The nomination deadline to be considered for the Spring 2014 HLI Internship Program will end November 1, 2013.
+We have placed our Spring 2014 HLI Interns.
+The nomination to be considered for the Fall 2014 semester will open in March 2014.

 How to Inquire About Academic Credit for an HLI Internship